codeclimate/codeclimate-rubocop/config/contents/style/mutable_constant.md

 NOTE: Regexp and Range literals are frozen objects since Ruby 3.0.

+NOTE: From Ruby 3.0, interpolated strings are not frozen when `# frozen-string-literal: true` is used, so this cop enforces explicit freezing for such strings.

-NOTE: From Ruby 3.0, this cop allows explicit freezing of interpolated string literals when `# frozen-string-literal: true` is used.
+NOTE: From Ruby 3.0, this cop allows explicit freezing of constants when the `shareable_constant_value` directive is used.

+### Safety:

+This cop's autocorrection is unsafe since any mutations on objects that are made frozen will change from being accepted to raising `FrozenError`, and will need to be manually refactored.

 ### Example: EnforcedStyle: literals (default)
     # bad